-In Melbourne, there’s 80 plus building inspection companies and you would not know who is and who is not qualified or insured.
-Many say they are accredited which is a 2 day course and not recognised by the Building Act 1993 or the NCC.
+In Melbourne, there are 80 plus building inspection companies and you would not know who is and who is not qualified or insured.
+Many claim they are accredited, but have only completed a 2-day course.
+However, this is not recognised by the Building Act 1993 or the NCC.

 Peter Alexander is the Director and lead inspector at Safehome Building Inspections in Melbourne and has been operating since 2004.
-He has completed a Diploma in Building Surveying, Certificate in Inspect and Report on Timber Pests and Certificate 3 in Asset maintenance (Pest management Technical).
+He has completed a Diploma in Building Surveying.
+Peter also has Certificate in Inspect and Report on Timber Pests and Certificate 3 in Asset maintenance (Pest management Technical).
 Hence, he is recognised as one of the few qualified and insured building inspectors in Melbourne.

-Peter says, “In Victoria, unfortunately anyone can do pre-purchase house inspections without being qualified at anything, I know it sounds unbelievable but it’s true.
+“In Victoria, unfortunately anyone can do pre-purchase house inspections without being qualified at anything, I know it sounds unbelievable but it’s true.
 They don’t even have to be insured,” according to Peter.

 When I started in 2004 there were about 20 businesses, most were registered builders and a few qualified inspectors.
 Most had insurance.
 Then obviously word gets out that you don’t need any qualifications and there’s a buck to be made and everyone jumps on board.